The Security Component

 The Security Component¶

 The Security component provides a complete security system for your web application.
 It ships with facilities for authenticating using HTTP basic authentication, interactive form login or X.509 certificate login, but also allows you to implement your own authentication strategies.
-Furthermore, the component provides ways to authorize authenticated users based on their roles, and it contains an advanced ACL system.
+Furthermore, the component provides ways to authorize authenticated users based on their roles.